konturio/geocint-runner/DOCUMENTATION.md

 These folders are not deleted or re-created each time the geocint pipeline is run, to avoid rebuilding targets that should not be rebuilt every time (if you want to rebuild some targets chain each time please see How geocint pipeline).
 You shouldn’t store all your input datasets in data/in/ folder.
 To make your data storage more organized, you can create additional folders for separate data sources (for example data/in/source_name).
 This also applies to other catalogs.

+Also after running the pipeline, in make will create additional files:
+- make.lock - a special file used by start_geocint.sh as a flag to check if a pipeline is running so as not to start a new one until the running pipeline is complete
+- make.svg - is a file, stored graphical representation of graph of dependencies of targets
+- make_profile.db - a database used to store information about the execution of targets

 ## Geocint open-source installation and first run guide

-### Intallation
+### Installation
 Before the installation of your own geocint pipeline instance, you should create a repository to store your own part of the pipeline.
 Your repository should contain the following required files:
 - README.md (could be empty, just make sure that it exists)
 - install.sh (use [runner_install.sh](runner_install.sh) as an example, store installation of your additional dependencies)
 - your_make (use [private_make.sample](your_make.sample) as an example; file to store your own additional targets chains.
 Keep in mind that make should be named "Makefile".

-Your Makefile should start with export export block:
+Your Makefile should start with export block:
 ```
+## -------------- EXPORT BLOCK ------------------------

 # configuration file
 file := ~/config.inc.sh
-# Add here export for every varible from configuration file that you are goint to use in targets
+# Add an export here for each variable from the configuration file that you are going to use in the targets.
 export USER_NAME = $(shell sed -n -e '/^USER_NAME/p' ${file} | cut -d "=" -f 2)
 export SLACK_CHANNEL = $(shell sed -n -e '/^SLACK_CHANNEL/p' ${file} | cut -d "=" -f 2)
 export SLACK_BOT_NAME = $(shell sed -n -e '/^SLACK_BOT_NAME/p' ${file} | cut -d "=" -f 2)